- Solar panels can cut your bills and dependence on the grid

 Since there aren’t any moving parts inside a solar panel, they are completely silent – a far cry from the racket of many types of small generators.

-While the average solar PV system won’t give you complete independence (you’re likely to still need to buy electricity from the grid for the evenings), adding a solar battery or two will empower you with genuine self-sufficiency.
+While the average solar PV system won’t give you complete independence (you’re likely to still need to buy electricity from the grid for the evenings), adding a solar battery or two will help empower you with genuine self-sufficiency.
 This way you can store any unused energy for a rainy day (or cloudy day, or night time, in fact).

 If you want to avoid using the grid while you’re out and about, you can even get flexible solar panels for your off-grid road trips.

-6. They’re easy to scale up
+6. Solar panels are easy to scale up

-That’s right: solar panels are scalable, which means you can simply add panels to an existing system, instead of having to uproot it and build a bigger one.
+Solar panels are scalable, which means you can simply add panels to an existing system, instead of having to uproot it and build a bigger one.

 The same goes for solar energy storage.
 Many models of solar batteries are like LEGO bricks, in that they can be stacked into towers and/or arranged side-by-side.

-7. They’re low maintenance
+7. Solar panels are low maintenance

 Solar panels are fiercely independent, meaning they don’t need checking on 24/7.